Consensys/quorum-examples/examples/adding_nodes/README.md

     $
     ```

 7. Node 7 should now be synced up through node 1.
 Let's see if we can see the contract we made earlier.

-    !!! note
+Quorum attempts
-        Quorum attempts to re-establish nodes every 30 seconds, so you may have to wait for the sync to happen.
+to re-establish nodes every 30 seconds, so you may have to wait for the sync to happen.

     ```bash
     $ docker exec -it addnode_node7_1 geth --exec 'var private = eth.contract([{"constant":true,"inputs":[],"name":"get","outputs":[{"name":"retVal","type":"uint256"}],"payable":false,"type":"function"}]).at("0x1932c48b2bf8102ba33b4a6b545c32236e342f34"); private.get();' attach /qdata/dd/geth.ipc